Every gallery in Phonographia has multiple facts connected with the phonograph. Some are identified as FACTOLAS. This is their summary list.

 FACTOLA: iam8bit produces video game soundtracks on vinyl.
 The label sold 200,000 albums as of September 2019.

-FACTOLA: There were at least 13 newspapers in the United States named the Phonograph between 1878 and 1880 in honor of Edison's December 6, 1877 invention of the Phonograph as evidenced by the newspaper's start dates of between 1878 and 1887.
+FACTOLA: There were at least 12 newspapers in the United States named the Phonograph between 1878 and 1889 in honor of Edison's December 6, 1877 invention of the Phonograph.

 FACTOLA about Charles Batchelor's connection with the sewing machine industry:

-Mr. Charles Batchelor (who would become Edison's chief assistant at Menlo Park and who stands next to him in the photograph taken by Mathew Brady in April 1878 of Edison with his tin-foil phonograph) was a very skillful mechanic who was sent "from England to superintend the setting up and adjusting of the automatic thread machinery for the Clark Thread Works."(1A)
+Mr. Charles Batchelor (who would become Edison's chief assistant at Menlo Park and who stands next to him in the photograph taken at Mathew Brady Studio April 19,1878 of Edison with his tinfoil phonograph) was a very skillful mechanic who was sent "from England to superintend the setting up and adjusting of the automatic thread machinery for the Clark Thread Works."(1A)

 FACTOLA: In the 1908 Bryan vs. Taft Presidential Election for the first time everyone had the means to hear the "exact words" of each Presidential candidate.
 "Now, for the first time, one can introduce the rival candidates for the Presidency in one's own home, can listen to their political views, expressed in their real voices, and make comparison."
 The Edison Phonograph Monthly, September 1908